List of NBA All-Stars: List

 The following is a list of players who have been selected for the NBA All-Star Game at least once in their career.
 Note that the number indicates the player's number of selections—not the number of games played.
 For instance, Michael Jordan was named to the All-Star Game roster 14 times, but missed the 1986 game due to injury.
-As of February 14, 2022, 443 players have been selected to an All-Star Game roster at least once.
-However, only 302 of them have earned multiple selections to the game.
+As of February 17, 2025, 459 players have been selected to an All-Star Game roster at least once.
+Of these, 315 of them have earned multiple selections to the game.

-Kareem Abdul-Jabbar and LeBron James hold the record for most All-Star Game selections with 19.
-James holds the record for most consecutive selections (19), most games played (19), and most consecutive games played (19).
+LeBron James holds the record for most All-Star Game selections (21), most consecutive selections (21), most games played (20), and most consecutive games played (20).
+Kareem Abdul-Jabbar is second in overall selections with 19.
+Kobe Bryant is second in consecutive selections with 17.
 Bob Cousy and John Havlicek are tied for second most consecutive games played, appearing in 13 straight All-Star Games.
 Tim Duncan also played in 13 straight All-Star Games if the lockout-cancelled 1999 game is excluded.
 Several players were named to All-Star Game rosters, but never actually played in the game due to injury.

+At age 19, Kobe Bryant was the youngest All-Star selected when he made his All-Star Game debut in 1998, as well as the only player under 20 years old to be selected.
+Three players have been named NBA All-Stars after turning 40 years old: Kareem Abdul-Jabbar, Dirk Nowitzki, and LeBron James.
+Abdul-Jabbar is the only player selected to multiple All-Star Games after turning 40, with two selections.
+Nathaniel Clifton in 1957 was the oldest player to be selected to his first All-Star Game, at 34 years and 3 months old.
+Sam Cassell (2004) and Anthony Mason (2001) were the only other players aged 34 or older to be selected to their first All-Star Game.

+There have been 45 rookies who were named NBA All-Stars.
+However, in the draft lottery era (since 1985), the number of rookies selected to All-Star rosters became even rarer, with only eight rookies selected since, and none with at least two rookies in a game.
+The 1985 NBA All-Star Game was the most recent game to feature two rookies, with Michael Jordan and Hakeem Olajuwon being selected.
+Blake Griffin in 2011 is the most recent rookie to be named an All-Star.

-Note: Statistics are correct as of January 26, 2023.
+Note: Statistics accurate as of the 2025 NBA All-Star Game.